 1) a summary of the argument made by Marx in that chapter and how it bridges with the previous chapter;

-2) how that argument can be read through and into the Matrix trilogy of movies (thus maybe also managing to include the immense amount of details and the scenes I left out of the main analysis);
+2) how that argument can be read through and into the Matrix trilogy of movies or some other piece of cinema (I like cinema);

 3) a mosaic of recent statistical/social/cultural events that can be explained and elucidated through that chapter;

 4) how that particular chapter compares with some of the writings of a Marxist author.

 On this last point, I’ve fiddled about how to pair authors with Marx, and I’ve decided that a nice experiment would be to partially randomize it.
 So, if Capital Vol. 1 has 33 chapters, we will need 33 authors.
 And yes, that would mean it would take almost three years to complete this mega-project I have assigned for myself: but from what I understand, a lot of the chapters, especially towards the end, are short and can be bunched together, so it will certainly not take 33 4-week cycles to get through it.
 In any case, at the end of each week 1, I will list a few authors that I believe can be linked with that particular chapter; you, Readers, can also cite authors in the comments until week 2 is published; at the end of each week 2, I will show what numbers were assigned to which author (randomized by computer) as well as the dice roll (done by me in real life) that decided which author it was going to be; that will leave me two weeks to familiarize myself with that author and compare with our chapter from Capital.

 I may, from time to time, take a break from this cycle if there’s something going on in the world or in my life which is worthy of Marxian examination/documentation.
 And I’m wholly uncertain as to when the cycle will commence.
 But until it does commence, I still intend doing some impromptu posts in the middle of weeks as I did before.